Federal Judge Declines to Dismiss Trump’s Defamation Lawsuit Against ABC News and Stephanopoulos

 0:00

-A federal judge denied ABC News’s and George Stephanopoulos’s motion to dismiss former President Donald Trump’s defamation lawsuit against him and the media company.
+A federal judge denied a motion from George Stephanopoulos and ABC News to dismiss former President Donald Trump’s defamation lawsuit against them.

-The decision Wednesday by U.S. District Judge Cecilia Altonaga allows the former president to proceed with a lawsuit against ABC News and its anchor Mr. Stephanopoulos following a March on-air interview in which Mr. Stephanopoulos said multiple times that the former president was found “liable for rape” in a suit that was brought by writer E. Jean Carroll.
-A New York jury found he was liable for sexual abuse—not rape—which the former president has vehemently denied.
+The decision on July 24 by U.S. District Judge Cecilia Altonaga allows the former president to proceed with a lawsuit against ABC News and its anchor Mr. Stephanopoulos following a March on-air interview in which Mr. Stephanopoulos said multiple times that the former president was found “liable for rape” in a suit that was brought by writer E. Jean Carroll.
+A New York jury found that he was liable for sexual abuse—not rape—which the former president has vehemently denied.

 “Defendants have not met their burden of proving the fair report privilege applies,” Judge Altonaga wrote in the ruling.
 “Any remaining questions as to the reasonableness of Stephanopoulos’s statements are not for resolution on a motion to dismiss.”

-The federal lawsuit, filed in Miami by the former president, is seeking an unspecified amount of damages.
+The federal lawsuit, filed in Miami by former President Trump, is seeking an unspecified amount of damages.

 Judge Lewis A. Kaplan in the Southern District of New York had found that the jury’s finding in the case was the equivalent of rape.
 Both ABC and Mr. Stephanopoulos, a White House press secretary in the Clinton administration, cited the New York judge’s ruling in trying to have the former president’s lawsuit dismissed.